agile-ts/documentation/docs/packages/core/features/collection/group/Properties.md

 MY_GROUP.items; // Returns (see below)
 // [Item(1), Item(5)]
 ```
-Items that doesn't exist in the Collection, won't appear in the Group `output`.
+Items that doesn't exist in the Collection, won't appear in the Group `items`.

 :::warning

 We don't recommend mutating the `items` property directly,
-because the Item change might be overwritten as soon as a related
-Collection Item mutates.
+because the `items` should only be recomputed by the Group.

 :::